almik7078j/notes/README.md

 # 2024-01-05
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace flexibility and adaptability, as the programming world is constantly evolving.
 Practice effective communication and collaboration, working with others to achieve common goals.
 Always prioritize code quality and maintainable design, ensuring your work is efficient and error-free.
 Stay up-to-date with the latest programming languages and tools, and don't be afraid to experiment with new methods and techniques.
 Finally, never stop pushing yourself to learn and grow, making yourself a valuable asset to any project or team.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to striving for clear, concise code that is easily maintainable and understandable by others.
+It reminds us to avoid unnecessary complexity and over-engineering, which often leads to more bugs, harder maintenance, and slower development.
+Remember, you're not just writing code for computers to execute but also for humans to read, review, and build upon."

+"In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
+This principle advises programmers against optimizing code too early in the development process without a clear understanding of where performance bottlenecks lie.
+Instead, focus first on writing correct, readable, and functional code, then optimize only when necessary, backed by profiling data."

+Lastly, 'Code is read much more often than it is written.'
+This highlights the importance of writing code with readability in mind, as throughout its lifecycle, it will be read, debugged, maintained, and extended by many more people than those who originally wrote it."